 EPA also works with the jurisdictions and the WQGIT on issues associated with two-year milestones, offsets and water quality trading.
 The WQGIT is supported by the CBP STAR team, which contains the modeling and monitoring workgroups, and other goal implementation teams, as necessary.
 The CBP partnership’s models are used to assist the jurisdictions in assessing different options for management practices in the formulation of their WIPs and two-year milestone commitments.

-Enhancing Monitoring
+Enhancing Monitoring: NEED TO UPDATE (STAR)

 To address limitations of the existing tidal monitoring program to obtaining measurements at temporal scales required to assess water quality standards, the CBP supported a Memorandum of Understanding that addresses the use of new data sources of known quality from citizen science groups and nontraditional partners.
 New data sources may enhance temporal data resolution at existing stations in the tidal monitoring network.
 However, these enhancements to data collections can also support greater spatial coverage that reduces uncertainty and improves estimates of water quality conditions.